YeongHyeon/yeonghyeon.github.io/_posts/2018-04-23-atom-remote.md

 }
 ```

-I recommend you to refer https://atom.io/packages/remote-ftp for adjusting other detail properties.
+I recommend you to refer <a href="https://atom.io/packages/remote-ftp">https://atom.io/packages/remote-ftp</a> for adjusting other detail properties.
 After typing above contents, save them with name as '.ftpconfig'.

 ### 3. Connect to remote computer